mireu-san/neo-city-2021/README.md

 -Note : maybe start debugging it from [header, app, menu].
 See any duplication in route.

 3. [] Looks like this layout is not applicable to its mobile screen.
-This need to be worked out.
-[Urgency rate : 5/5]
+This need to be worked out. [🍳Urgency rate : 5/5]

 4. [] arrow_down.png (Home.jsx <= Home.scss>) dimming effect does not function correctly.
 [Urgency rate : 1/5]

 5. [] hover feature does not work properly.
 Double check this issue after rebooting.

+6. [] All layout does not support mobile responsive.
+Keep trying. [🍳Urgency : 5/5]

 # refactoring note (To Do List)
 [] Menu.jsx - <li onClick={() => setMenuOpen(false)}>